salvat1on/GodsEye_4.0/README.md

 GodsEye 4.0
 ------------------

-GodsEye ( Gods Eye ) is a cyber warfare tool to access camera feeds in a selected country, state or city anywhere in the world.
+GodsEye ( Gods Eye ) is a tool to access camera feeds in a selected country, state or city anywhere in the world.

 Explaining GodsEye's functionality: